jasonac1/quick-projects/README.md

-# quick-projects
-Quick, small projects for learning
+This repository is a collection of quick, small projects for learning whatever concept about programming, or just for fun.